 Rather than fearing social settings, I now look at them as ‘challenges’ and find I actually end up enjoying being in these situations.

-One of my favourite things to do now is to sit and eat at a café in the city – by myself.
+One of my favorite things to do now is to sit and eat at a café in the city – by myself.
 I also feel calm and confident in my social interactions, to the point that now talking casually to a stranger in passing or with a co-worker is second nature.

 Of course there have been times where I’ve felt my old feelings of crippling fear and anxiety.
 Sometimes it has been a case of 3 steps forward and 5 steps back.
-The difference now though is that I am now aware of the reasons behind my behaviours and am able to effectively deal with the anxiety as soon as it arises.
+The difference now though is that I am now aware of the reasons behind my behaviors and am able to effectively deal with the anxiety as soon as it arises.

 Through continued training with CBT and the modules on Learn to Live, these positive coping strategies are starting to become – and will end up – being my normal way of behaving.